nawab312/AWS/AWS_DATABASES/AWS_RDS/RDS_SECURITY.md

   - **Automated backups**
   - **Read replicas**
 - **Important:** Encryption **cannot** be enabled on an existing RDS instance; you must create a new encrypted instance.
+- IAM role or user accessing the database must have explicit permission to use that KMS key for decryption.
+If the application lacks this permission, it cannot access the encrypted RDS instance, causing connection failures.

 ### **Encryption in Transit**
 - Use **SSL/TLS encryption** for secure data transmission.